rgehrsitz/rex/docs/M8_RULESET_RELOAD.md

 Confirm a successful reload log with the expected program ID.
 This restores rule behavior for later events.
 It does not undo facts committed by events already processed under the newer program.

+Before removing an archived artifact, verify that `XPENDING` contains no event for that deployment and retain the artifact for the full `redis.durable.journal_ttl` after the last event that could have used it.
+Zero pending work by itself is insufficient because a journal entry or deliberate redrive can remain recoverable after acknowledgement.
+REX logs the program IDs released from memory after their history files are removed and a later reload succeeds.

 ## Recovery failures